Note: More information on the Withholding Estimator is available in the special Withholding Estimator Frequently Asked Questions.

 Q: Did the IRS update the Form W-4 in 2018?

-Q: Should people check their withholding now that the updated 2018 Form W-4 and the Withholding Calculator are available?
+Q: Should people check their withholding now that the updated 2018 Form W-4 and the Withholding Estimator are available?

 Q: Are some taxpayers at risk of being under-withheld on their taxes with the changes to the withholding tables?